codedance/silken/README.md

 features please submit them as issues.
 A few ideas:

 * Maybe a way of publishing multiple namespaces into one JavaScript file.
-* Supported nested POJO's by flattening into a dotted notation like "parent.child"
 * Lock down management URLs to set client IPs.